 I didn’t know until a couple years ago how much of a toll it really took on me psychologically in those days.
 My mom told me recently that I used to wake up all the time SCREAMING at the top of my lungs about not letting them take me and kill me.
 I think she told me some other things affiliated with that time-frame but I have no recollection of any of that.

 What I remember is being back in action.
 I started playing sports: I believe Karate with Jeff Hardy at Bodyworks was the first organized athletic thing I did.
 I took swimming lessons, played soccer, baseball and then at 8 picked up basketball.

 As you may or may not have deduced from the previous paragraphs, I was a bit husky as a youth.
 I moved really well for a big kid, but that wasn’t what I was interested in.
 I wanted to be a good athlete, not just a good athlete for a chubby kid.

 So around 12 I started working out.
 My dad got a little weight set for the basement.
-It was the 1′ bar, plastic filled with concrete for the plates and the screw on collars.
+It was the 1″ bar, plastic filled with concrete for the plates and the screw on collars.
 We’d play with that stuff a bit and I’d do pushups and ab work every night before bed.
 Once in a while I’d join him on a run, but that was never really my thing.

 This pretty well coincided with when basketball had taken over as my year round sport.
 I played for hours every single day.
 No joke I played from 1-4 hours/day from the time I was 12 until I graduated college at 24, typically 6-7 days/week.

 At 15 I started to lift and was seriously addicted at 16.

 I dabbled in track my Jr and Sr years, but that was more for social reasons than anything else.
 Even with my less-than-optimal commitment, I qualified for the state meet in multiple events.
 All of the hard work I put in the previous several years must have paid some dividends.